Skip to contents

 model

 character.
-The name(s) of the plate rotation model(s) to be used to reconstruct palaeocoordinates.
+The name(s) of the Global Plate Model(s) to be used to reconstruct palaeocoordinates.
 See details for available models.

 method